 - World of Waves I’m not even going to pretend like I didn’t go here every single day.
 It was hard not to (especially because we lived right above it.)
 But beyond its proximity, it was the beautiful staff like Nabil, Abdelilah, and Isham who made each trip in memorable.
 The food is some of the best in town, the coffee is decent, the view can’t be beaten, they’re always playing great music and the price is right.

 - Sunset Burger – OMFG!!!!!!!
 Just go.
-Just go and get the vegetarian burger and if you don’t pass out from pure pleasure feel free to thank me.
+Get the vegetarian burger and if you don’t pass out from pure pleasure feel free to thank me.
 I would literally ride in the trunk of an old Citroen with an entire family and herd of goats from Marrakech to Taghazout just to eat the Vegetarian burger one more time.

 - Cafe La Paix – If you’re looking to mix it up I’d suggest coming here for the falafels.